GiridharRNair/CodeTogether/README.md

 ```

-## Acknowledgements
+## Credits

-Feel free to contribute to this project by submitting issues or pull requests.
+This project utilizes the following open-source technologies:

+[Yjs](https://github.com/yjs/yjs): A real-time collaboration framework that enables shared editing of documents in a distributed environment.

+[Y-Webrtc](https://github.com/yjs/y-webrtc): A backend server for Yjs that leverages WebRTC technology to enable real-time collaboration between multiple users.

+We express our gratitude to the developers of Yjs and Y-Webrtc for their excellent work in creating these tools.
+Without their contributions, this project would not have been possible.

+Please visit their respective repositories for more information and to show your support for their projects.##

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

+Feel free to contribute to this project by submitting issues or pull requests.